silitics/rpi-derive-key/README.md

 The switch `--customer-otp` must subsequently be provided to all commands.

 The Debian package comes with a Systemd service for initializing the device secret during the boot process.
+This is useful to initialize devices with an image or SD card.
 To enable this service, run:

 ```
 sudo systemctl enable rpi-derive-key